 No. Manufacturers are not required to test for the presence of gluten in ingredients or in the finished “gluten-free” labeled food product.
 However, they are responsible for ensuring that the food product meets all labeling requirements.
 Manufacturers will need to determine how they will ensure this.

-7. How will the FDA enforce gluten-free labeling requirements after August 5, 2014?
+7. How will the FDA enforce gluten-free labeling requirements?

 The FDA may perform food label reviews, follow-up on consumer and industry complaints, and analyze food samples.
 Consumers and manufacturers may report a complaint to an FDA Consumer Complaint Coordinator in the state where the food was purchased.

-The FDA adopted the standard based upon the recommendations of the scientific and medical communities, and because there are no analytical methods available that are scientifically validated to reliably detect gluten below 20 ppm.
 The CDF Medical Advisory Board supports the < 20 ppm of gluten standard for gluten-free labeling.
-According to Dr. Peter Green, director of the Celiac Disease Center at Columbia University, “The 20 ppm is a scientifically determined level of gluten that has been shown to be tolerated by those with celiac disease.
+According to Dr. Peter Green, Director of the Celiac Disease Center at Columbia University, “The 20 ppm is a scientifically determined level of gluten that has been shown to be tolerated by those with celiac disease.
 It is in line with standards in other countries.”

-9. Does the FDA gluten-free labeling rule apply to foods served in restaurants?
+9. Does the FDA rule gluten-free labeling rule apply to foods served in restaurants?

 Helpful Links Regarding the FDA Gluten-Free Food Labeling Rule